Analyzing Tapestry (NYSE:TPR) & Tandy Leather Factory (OTCMKTS:TLFA)

 |N/A

-Tapestry presently has a consensus target price of $24.05, indicating a potential downside of 15.33%.
-Given Tapestry’s higher possible upside, analysts plainly believe Tapestry is more favorable than Tandy Leather Factory.
+Tapestry currently has a consensus price target of $24.05, suggesting a potential downside of 15.51%.
+Given Tapestry’s higher probable upside, research analysts plainly believe Tapestry is more favorable than Tandy Leather Factory.

 Summary